-1. Courses in the Foundations are required for a degree (associate or bachelor).

-2. Some courses required in a major may also satisfy a Foundations course.
+- 1. Courses in the Foundations are required for a degree (associate or bachelor). - 2.
+Some courses required in a major may also satisfy a Foundations course.
 See each individual major for specifics.
-Students meeting any Foundations requirements with major courses, or by waivers of any kind, must still meet the total credit hours required to graduate with a degree.

-Students with waivers of any Foundations requirements must still meet the minimum credits required for graduation (60 for Associate's, and 124 for Bachelor's degree).
+Students meeting any Foundations requirements with major courses, or by waivers of any kind, must still meet the total credit hours required to graduate with a degree. - Students with waivers of any Foundations requirements must still meet the minimum credits required for graduation (60 for Associate's, and 124 for Bachelor's degree). - APS students who transfer to the Traditional Undergraduate program for a degree will be required to complete any different or additional courses for the Foundations required in that program. - The above requirements satisfy the bachelor degree; additional requirements may be necessary to complete teacher certification.
+See School of Education for details. - Fulfillment of all degree requirements is the student's responsibility.

-Additional requirements for education majors seeking certification.

-The above requirements satisfy the bachelor degree; additional requirements may be necessary to complete teacher certification.
-See School of Education for details.

-Fulfillment of all degree requirements is the student's responsibility.

-Students in the APS programs are subject to all UNDERGRADUATE ACADEMIC POLICIES at the start of the Bulletin unless the policy is specifically labeled for traditional undergraduate program.
+Students in the APS programs are subject to all UNDERGRADUATE ACADEMIC POLICIES at the start of this Bulletin unless the policy is specifically labeled for Traditional Undergraduate program.

-ACADEMIC PROGRAMS IN APS
+ACADEMIC PROGRAMS ONLINE IN APS: